ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-db2.md

 ## SAP Kits
 {: #terraform-3tier-nw-db2-sap-kits}

-For each IBM Cloud region, IBM allocates temporary storage on a dedicated temporary Deployment server (Bastion server) that is used for terraform environment.
+For each {{site.data.keyword.cloud_notm}} region, IBM allocates temporary storage on a dedicated temporary Deployment server (Bastion server) that is used for terraform environment.
 It is your responsibility to download the necessary SAP and DB kits to your Deployment (Bastion) Server.
 All file archives are decompressed by Ansible during the automatic deploying process.
 For more information, see the readme file in the dedicated github repository.

 ## Support
 {: #terraform-nw-db2-support}